The Committee

 • Email Lists: Detlef Vollmann (Vollmann Engineering).
 The mailing list officer is responsible for helping people join and manage their membership in the committee's internal email lists, and related setup and maintenance.

-At most meetings, we typically have experts representing about twenty national bodies.
-Recently attending nations include Austria, Bulgaria, Canada, China, Czech Republic, Denmark, Finland, France, Germany, Ireland, Israel, Italy, Japan, Republic of Korea, Netherlands, Norway, Poland, Portugal, Romania, Russia, Slovakia, Spain, Sweden, Switzerland, United Kingdom, and United States.
+At most meetings, we typically have experts officially representing over 20 national bodies.
+Recently attending nations include Austria, Bulgaria, Canada, China, Czech Republic, Denmark, Finland, France, Germany, Ireland, Israel, Italy, Japan, Kazakhstan, Republic of Korea, Netherlands, Norway, Poland, Portugal, Romania, Russia, Slovakia, Spain, Sweden, Switzerland, United Kingdom, and United States.

 Subgroups and Study Groups